Phil Lesh: Music

 Lesh became an innovator in the new role that the electric bass was developing during the mid-1960s.
 Contemporary bass players such as Jack Casady, Jack Bruce, James Jamerson, and Paul McCartney had adopted a more melodic, contrapuntal approach to the instrument.
 Before this, bass players in rock had generally played a conventional timekeeping role within the beat of the song, within (or underpinning) the song's harmonic or chord structure.
 While not abandoning these elements, Lesh went on his own improvised excursions during a song or instrumental, and in the group's long improvised jams in their live performances Lesh's six-string bass complemented Garcia's guitar solos with cascades of notes and unusual time signatures.
 This became a characteristic part of the so-called San Francisco Sound in the new rock music.

 Early on, Lesh grasped the sonic possibilities presented by recording in the studio, and his style of playing often led to complaints by the band's record label.
 Joe Smith of Warner Bros. wrote a letter about cost overruns that had accumulated during studio sessions for the band's second album, Anthem of the Sun (1968).
 According to music critic Stephen Thomas Erlewine, Smith singled him out as "the catalyst for chaos within the band", writing: "It's apparent that nobody in your organization has enough influence over Phil Lesh to evoke anything resembling normal behavior."
 Lesh was not a prolific composer or singer with the Grateful Dead, though he did occasionally make contributions such as the opening track on American Beauty, "Box of Rain".
-He co-wrote several of the band's best-known compositions, including "St Stephen", "The Eleven" and "Dark Star".
+He co-wrote several of the band's best-known compositions, including "Truckin, "St. Stephen", "The Eleven" and "Dark Star".
 His high tenor voice contributed to the Grateful Dead's three-part harmony sections in their group vocals in the early days of the band, until he largely relinquished singing high parts to Donna Godchaux (and subsequently Brent Mydland and Vince Welnick) in 1974 because of vocal cord damage from improper singing technique.
 In the early 80s, he resumed singing lead vocals on songs closer to his natural vocal range.